-The National Employment Lawyers Association (“NELA”) and The Employee Rights Advocacy Institute For Law & Policy (“The Institute”) are seeking a full-time Employee Rights Advocacy Fellow for Fall 2015.
+The National Employment Lawyers Association (“NELA”) and The Employee Rights Advocacy Institute For Law & Policy (“The Institute”) are seeking a full- or part-time Employee Rights Advocacy Fellow for Fall 2015.

 Founded in 1985, NELA’s mission is to advance employee rights and serve lawyers who advocate for equality and justice in the American workplace.
 NELA is the country’s largest professional organization that is exclusively comprised of lawyers who represent individual employees in cases involving employment discrimination, wrongful termination, employee benefits, illegal workplace harassment and retaliation, as well as other employment-related matters.
 NELA pursues its mission through education, legislation, public policy, amicus curiae briefs, judicial oversight, publications, technical support and other activities.

 The Institute is NELA’s related nonprofit charitable and educational organization.
 The Institute was created in 2008 by NELA to advocate for employee rights by advancing equality and justice in the American workplace.
 The Institute’s programs utilize a multi-disciplinary approach and a combination of innovative legal strategies, policy development, grassroots advocacy, and public education.
 Working hand-in-hand, The Institute and NELA reach broadly—engaging advocates, organizations and coalitions, legislators, academics, agency officials, media, and the public—to create a more just workplace.